 - If more distant, why not ask a friend or relation who is close to The Trafalgar Way to take some photographs for you to use as the basis for your painting, sketch or other artwork?

 - Research historic or existing pictures or photographs to use as inspiration for your picture (but be careful, don’t breach copyright).

 - Look for webcam footage along the route (eg look at this view in Whitchurch).
 Or use Google Streetview to paint landscapes or townscapes, such as this one in Bridestowe, Devon, or this one in Salisbury.

 - Peruse our galleries of inspirational scenes for ideas.
 You are free to draw or paint from any of the images we have provided in the special galleries on our website.

 - Use your imagination!
-As long as their scene represents The Trafalgar Way in some form.
+As long as the scene represents The Trafalgar Way in some form.
 It might even be graphical or abstract.
 It might depict an imagined scene from the past, or mapping for example.
 You are welcome to zoom in on our interactive map and use elements of that.

-The cities, towns, villages and countryside traversed by The Trafalgar way are both interesting and attractive.
+The cities, towns, villages and countryside traversed by The Trafalgar Way are both interesting and attractive.
 There are so many things to photograph and paint.
 We know you are a talented lot—so show us your work and who knows, prizes and accolades could be yours!